ms-van3t-devs/ms-van3t/emulation-support/README.md

+# Emulation support tools

+This folder contains a set of useful emulation support tools focusing on AMQP 1.0 usecases.
+Before using any of these tools, the user is expected to have read the [emulation section](https://github.com/ms-van3t-devs/ms-van3t/tree/master?tab=readme-ov-file#sample-v2x-emulator-application) of the main README.

+**Important**: Make sure you have executed the `enable_v2x_emulator.sh` script found in your `ms-van3t/ns3-dev/` folder.
+This script installs important dependencies for all the tools described here.

 # ms-van3t UDP mode namespace creator script

 This folder contains a script which can be used to create (and delete) a new network namespace (named `ns1`), which can be very helpful for setting up the communication between ms-van3t (in UDP emulation mode) and the UDP->AMQP relayer in "loopback", i.e. using the same device and on the same OS.